-Since no filing fee is required for dangerous dog hearings, the requirement, effective January 1, 2022, to pay a filing fee when appealing civil cases does not apply to dangerous dog cases.
+Since no filing fee is explicitly required for dangerous dog hearings, the requirement to pay a filing fee when appealing civil cases does not automatically apply to dangerous dog cases.
+However, if your court charges a filing fee for filing the case, to be consistent, the filing fee should also be assessed on an appeal.